 If you’re concerned about your State Pension, the first thing to do is contact the Pensions Service by telephone on 0800 731 0469 or find out other ways to get in touch with them here.

-If you’re 50 or over and have a defined contribution pension, you can get free guidance on the options available to you from the Government’s Pension Wise service.
-However, if you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
-You can find a local financial advisor on VouchedFor* or Unbiased*, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.
+If you want to get some tips and guidance for free, and you’re aged at least 50, you can arrange a phone appointment via the government’s free service called Pension Wise.
+If you want personal recommendations or advice about your specific circumstances, you can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.